zemo20/WeatherApp/README.md

 OpenWeatherMapService: open weather map service class

-helpers(not a class): functions that are maybe be needed throughout the app should be added to this class
+helpers(not a class): functions that are maybe be needed throughout the app should be added to this file

 # External Packages:
 Composer: Obviously